-Our investigation relates to many earlier studies which have separately focused on financial depth and bank lending behavior, as well as efficiency and stability of financial institutions.
-In fact, an examination of the literature yields a vast body of work which has examined the impact of financial development on economic growth and economic stability.
-For instance, using aggregate data, Bernanke and Gertler (1989) suggest that the development and deepening of financial markets enable firms to have easier access to external funds, dampening the impact of negative shocks on the economy. da Silva (2002), using data from 40 countries, shows that countries with deeper financial markets experience smoother business cycles.
-Similar conclusions have been provided by researchers examining industry-level or firm-level data.
-For example, Raddatz (2006) found that greater financial depth significantly reduced output volatility, especially in sectors which required a high level of liquidity.

-Another strand of literature has focused on the role of financial sector development on growth volatility.
-Caglayan et al. (2013), for example, point out that industries that are more dependent on external finance tend to grow faster in countries with developed financial systems.
-Aghion et al. (2009) show that exchange rate uncertainty more severely reduced the productivity growth of manufacturing sectors with higher financing needs in countries with weaker financial depth.
-A handful of researchers show that bank lending varies over the business cycle, declining during periods of extreme uncertainty or financial crisis (e.g., Ivashina and Scharfstein, 2010; Puri et al., 2011; Delis et al., 2014; and Kosak et al., 2015).
-Taken together, most empirical studies have used financial depth as a proxy for financial development, and suggested that financial deepening plays an important role in relation to economic growth and smooth functioning of the economy as well as the transmission of shocks.
-However, to our knowledge, there is no earlier research that has specifically focused on the direct impact of uncertainty on financial depth.
+Our investigation relates to many earlier studies which have separately focused on financial depth and bank lending behavior, as well as the efficiency and stability of financial institutions.
+An examination of the literature yields a vast body of work which has examined the relationship between financial development and stability.4 For instance, using aggregate data, Bernanke and Gertler (1989) suggested that countries with developed and deeper financial markets enable firms to have easier access to external funds.
+This in turn dampens the impact of negative shocks on the economy.
+For instance, da Silva (2002) showed that countries with deeper financial markets experience smoother business cycles.
+Similarly, Raddatz (2006) found that financial depth helps to reduce output volatility in industries which strive for high levels of liquidity.
+Another strand of papers have shown that bank lending varies over the business cycle, declining during periods of extreme uncertainty or financial crisis (e.g., Ivashina and Scharfstein, 2010; Puri et al., 2011; Delis et al., 2014; and Kosak et al., 2015).
+Taken together, researchers have argued that financial deepening is important for the smooth functioning of the economy as well as mitigating the adverse effects of shocks.
+However, to our knowledge, earlier research has not specifically focused on the direct impact of uncertainty on financial depth.